python/mypy/docs/source/exit_codes.rst

 * 1: there are some type errors

-* 2: a crash, bad arguments, and other non-standard conditions relating to mypy
+* 2: a crash, bad arguments or configuration, and other non-standard conditions relating to mypy

 There is currently `a bug <https://github.com/python/mypy/issues/19548>`_ in which certain configuration errors will result in an exit code of 0 instead